vkbommidi/Beginner/README.md

-# Beginner
+# Python Practice Projects
-On my path to learn python
+A collection of python projects I have done for practising Python.